maudnals/blockchain/basics.md

 - **public** keys which may be disseminated widely
 - **private** keys which are known only to the owner.

-Any person (sender) can encrypt a message using the receiver's public key.
-But that encrypted message can only be decrypted with the receiver's private key.
+Any person (sender) can ENCRYPT a message using the receiver's PUBLIC key.
+But that encrypted message can only be DECRYPTED with the receiver's PRIVATE key.

 The keys are simply two large numbers that are mathematically related but different.

 ![alt text](https://lisk.io/content/5-academy/2-blockchain-basics/4-how-does-blockchain-work/2-blockchain-cryptography-explained/6-public-key-cryptography-1.jpg "Logo Title Text 1")

+#### Digital signature:

+A digital signature:

+- secures the data - the signature is generated based on the data so if the data is tampered, the signature will become invalid
+- secures the identity of the individual sending it - ownership of a digital signature is always bound to a certain user, so one can be sure that they are communicating with whom they intend to.

+Digital signatures are unique to the signer and are created by utilising three algorithms:

+A key generation algorithm, providing a private and public key.
+A signing algorithm that combines data and private key to make a signature.
+An algorithm that verifies signatures and determines whether the message is authentic or not based on the message, the public key and signature.

 ### Sources